alisi1989/RFMIX2-Pipeline-to-plot/README.md

 Based on your dataset, this process may take from 3 to 30 minutes per chromosome.

 4. Combine Output Files

-Ask Alessandro: After running RFMix2, four different types of output file are generated for each chromosome.
-Of these different outputs, we are interested in the *.msv.tsp files.
+After running RFMix2, four different types of output file are generated for each chromosome; 1) *.Q (global ancestry); 2) *.tsv (marginal probability); 3) *.sis.tsv (condensed information from *.msp.tsv); and 4) *.msp.tsv (crf point).
+Of these different outputs, we are interested in the *.msp.tsv files.

-To combine the *.msv.tsp files for all chromosomes, you can use the following command:
+If you look at our example output file, Mozabite1_ind1_chr2.msp.tsv, you can see at the top that donor populations have a specific number that corresponds to ancestry (e.g., Africa=0, Europe=1, MiddleEast=2).

-Ask Alessandro (Mozabite1_ind1_chr"$i".msp.tsv): for i in {1..22}; do tail -n +3 "Mozabite1_ind1_chr$i.msp.tsv"; done > Mozabite1_ind1_allchr.msp.tsv
+To combine the *.msp.tsv files for all chromosomes, you can use the following command:

-Ask Alessandro: In Mozabite_ind1_chr2.msp.tsv output, you can see at the top that donor populations have a specific number that corresponds to ancestry (e.g., Africa=0, Europe=1, MiddleEast=2).
+for i in {1..22}; do tail -n +3 "Mozabite1_ind1_chr$i.msp.tsv"; done > Mozabite1_ind1_allchr.msp.tsv

 5. Run the R Script